Yoshiaki Katayama: Formula 3

-In 2016 Katayama competed in the National class of the Japanese Formula 3 Championship with Petit Lemans Racing.
+In 2016, Katayama competed in the National class of the Japanese Formula 3 Championship with Petit Lemans Racing.
 He took nine National class wins on his way to become champion.

-In 2017 he returned to the Japanese Formula 3 Championship with the OKAYAMA KOKUSAI CIRCUIT RC.
-This time he would compete for the overall championship.
+In 2017, Katayama returned to the Japanese Formula 3 Championship with the OKAYAMA KOKUSAI CIRCUIT RC.
+This time, he would compete for the overall championship.
 He finished the season in ninth.

-In 2018 he remained in the Japanese Formula 3 Championship with OIRC team YTB.
+In 2018, Katayama remained in the Japanese Formula 3 Championship with OIRC team YTB.
 He finished the season in seventh.
-At the end of the year he joined Carlin Motorsport to compete in the 2018 Macau Grand Prix.
+At the end of the year, he joined Carlin Motorsport to compete in the 2018 Macau Grand Prix.
 He finished the main race in seventeenth after having started from twenty seventh due to an accident in the qualifying race.

-In 2019 he once again remained in the Japanese Formula 3 Championship with OIRC team YTB which was operated by Carlin Motorsport.
+In 2019, Katayama once again remained in the Japanese Formula 3 Championship with OIRC team YTB which was operated by Carlin Motorsport.
 In the third round at the Okayama International Circuit he took his first overall race win in the championship.
 Like the previous year, he finished the season in seventh.

-In 2020 he competed in the Formula 3-spec Super Formula Lights series with B-Max Racing as the Japanese Formula 3 Championship had been discontinued.
+In 2020, Katayama competed in the Formula 3-spec Super Formula Lights series with B-Max Racing as the Japanese Formula 3 Championship had been discontinued.
 After only competing in two rounds he finished the season in sixth.

-In 2021 he joined the Formula Regional Japanese Championship as a Privateer.
+In 2021, Katayama joined the Formula Regional Japanese Championship as a Privateer.
 He only competed in the opening round at the Okayama International Circuit where he won all three races.

-In 2022 he returned to the Formula Regional Japanese Championship.
+In 2022, Katayama returned to the Formula Regional Japanese Championship.
 This time he competed for Team LeMans with OIRC.
 He took his only win of the season at the Okayama International Circuit and finished third in the drivers' standings after not taking part in the final round of the season.

 S5000 Tasman Series

-In 2021 Katayama raced outside of Asia for the first time by competing in the S5000 Tasman Series with Team BRM.
+In 2021, Katayama raced outside of Asia for the first time by competing in the S5000 Tasman Series with Team BRM.
 He finished the season in eleventh.